 “We’re definitely a neighborhood business district, definitely supported by our neighborhood,” Coen said.

 One of the businesses in the neighborhood is Morgan Ford Massage & Spa, 3187 Morgan Ford.
-Jennifer Coke, who owns the business with Tom Goedde.
-She’s been there 12 years ago, when she moved her law firm into that address.
+Jennifer Coke, who owns the business with Tom Goedde, has been there for 12 years, when she moved her law firm into that address.
 The spa opened eight years ago, followed by other spas in the Soulard neighborhood and Webster Groves.
 Now she’s no longer an attorney and is spending all of her time with the spa.

 “I was looking for office space.
 It was available and affordable,” Coke said.
 “The neighborhood’s changed significantly.”